giddymaker/Takeout-File-Merger/README.md

 # Takeout-File-Merger
-Simply python script to merge Google Takeout directories and files.
+Simple python script to merge Google Takeout directories and files.

+see --help for help